thegetty/quire-docs/content/documentation/for-developers.md

 ### `q-bibliography`

-*Generates a bibliography from the entries in the project's `bibliography.yml` file.
-See [Citations & Bibliographies](/guide/citation-bibliographies/).*
+Generates a bibliography from the entries in the project's `bibliography.yml` file.
+See [*Citations & Bibliographies*](/documentation/citation-bibliographies/).

 `{{</* q-bibliography sort="" */>}}`